-Towards a machine-readable Mahabharata
+Towards a machine-readable Mahābhārata

-The following text documents the first stage in my work on the
+The following text documents the first stage in my work on the electronic

-electronic text of the Mahabharata: the techniques described
+text of the Mahābhārata: the techniques described were employed during

-and with generous funding from the British Academy and the Society
+funding from the British Academy and the Society for South Asian Studies, to

-for South Asian Studies, to employ a team of assistants to correct
+employ a team of assistants to correct the entire electronic Mahābhārata

-available from this website is the result of that project.
+“by hand”.
+The text available from this website is the result of that

-Professor Muneo Tokunaga of Kyoto has typed up the complete Sanskrit
+Professor Muneo Tokunaga of Kyoto has typed up the complete Sanskrit text of

-text of both the Ramayana and the Mahabharata, and has
+both the Rāmāyaṇa and the Mahābhārata, and has made these

-analysis, analysis of diction, or the building of concordances), which
+diction, or the building of concordances), which would previously have been

-are now much more feasible.
-And at a smaller scale, it also becomes
+almost unthinkable for such enormous works, are now much more feasible.
+And at

-possible to check through the texts for usage of particular words or
+a smaller scale, it also becomes possible to check through the texts for usage

-phrases, and to manipulate them in other ways -- such as printing them
+of particular words or phrases, and to manipulate them in other ways — such as

-in high-quality Nagari
+printing them in high-quality Devanagari

 script.

-A number of problems arise for users who wish to use the these texts
+A number of problems arise for users who wish to use the these texts for

-There are inconsistencies in format or spelling; the transliteration
+inconsistencies in format or spelling; the transliteration used is hard to read

-used is hard to read and often ambiguous; the form in which the
+and often ambiguous; the form in which the texts are presented differs markedly

-are frequent typographic errors; and, in the case of the
+from “normal” Sanskrit; there are frequent typographic errors; and, in the case

-Mahabharata, it suffers from the consequences of a policy
+of the Mahābhārata, it suffers from the consequences of a policy

 decision which essentially results in all compounds being split up